pkarsy/AutomaticSchoolBellTimer/README.md

 ## STEP 10.
 Reconfigure the timer to connect to the WIFI of the school.
 Plug the USB cable to you laptop and go to the tasmota installation page https TODO -> Configure WIFI(set the new  credentials) -> select you new Access Point -> Visit Device.
 If you can see the Tasmota page with the timetable the network is configured correctly.
 Unlug the cable from the laptop and use the USB charger.
 Congratulations !

+## STEP 11.
+Learn how to recover from a missing/changed Access Point.
+You will probably want to write this to some accessible place, or to the back of the box.
+Connect the USB cable, open your (chrome based) browser type "tasmota installer" and click on the installer page.
+Push the cpnnect button and then setup WIFI.
+The same method can be used if the module is connected to the WIFI but you cant find the IP address and the "school.local" is not working.

 Optional stuff some of them may be of interest to you.